johnandrea/dna-multi-match/README.md

 --testers  id1,dna1 id2,dna2 id3,dna3 ...

-This is the set testers info to consider for the family matching.
+This is the set of testers info to consider for the family matching.
 Specify as a space separated list of pairs with each pair of tester-id comma numeric DNA match value.